 If you’re worried about your blood sugar levels, ginseng may offer some hope.
-Both Asian ginseng and American ginseng were shown to decrease blood glucose in patients with type 2 diabetes.
-It may be used as an effective and safe supplementary or additional treatment in managing diabetes.
+It may be used as an effective and safe herb for maintaining healthy blood sugar levels.

 While initial studies show promise, more ginseng research is needed to assess their purported benefits.

 With regular consumption, ginseng tea could be a boon to your body, offering potential benefits such as immune support and improved cognitive function.
 If you’re ready to make space for ginseng root in your daily wellness routine, look no further than Starwest Botanicals.

 With a commitment to providing the highest quality products from the best sources, Starwest Botanicals has everything you need for a delicious and beneficial brew of USDA Certified Organic ginseng root tea.

 Plus, you can trust Starwest Botanicals for all your holistic wellness needs.
 From teas and oils to spices and supplements, our commitment to providing the best products and unparalleled customer care for over four decades will help to nurture your mind, body, and soul with the power of nature.